T Bar Row Muscles Worked

 9.Seated Cable Row

 This exercise is similar to the bent-over cable row, but you sit down while you do it.
-This can be a more comfortable option for people with back pain.

 • Sit down on a cable machine with a low pulley attachment.